scaledteam/obs-studio/README.rst

-Goal of this fork to add dmabuf support
+Goal of this fork to add kmsgrab support
 -------------------
+KMSGrab is a zero-copy method of capturing screen in GNU/Linux.
+This plugin adds kmsgrab functionality into OBS Studio.

 Most of the code made by w23 (https://github.com/w23/) , scaledteam fixed bug with frame drops, fixed losting capture after switching between fullscreen windows and ported it into latest OBS Studio.

 Important notes while building